 Not all adventures have what most people consider good food though.
 Occasionally you eat granola bars and re-hydrated meals.
 The longer the path the more you appreciate the meal at the end.
 Whether it is rice and gravy or a fine French restaurant in Brussels.

 From birth to about 10 I lived in Alaska and visit periodically to see family and stock the freezer.
 My thoughts are always in Alaska and I cannot get this amazing land out of my head.
 Southern California is home for now (and it is a great place for many reasons) but I often travel for work which gives me the opportunity to eat local foods while so far from home.

 Some of these posts will be long.
 If you have the attention span of a gnat or are trying to read while watching T.V. you might not like this blog.
-The point is to provide as honest a recollection as possible and give the blow-by-blow not summarize weeks long adventures into an easy to consume snack pack.
+The point is to provide as honest a recollection as possible.

 Hopefully you do enjoy the blog and it inspires you to go outside (like B does) and possibly try some of the recipes or activities yourself.